| Title: | The SpatialGraph Class and Utilities |

 maximum distance between points in |

-obtain the closest points in a polyline to a
+splitPolyline obtain the closest points in a polyline to a

 given input set of points.
 Those closest points are used to divide the